fanoframework/fanoframework.github.io/working-with-views/index.md

 There are two input parameters:

 - `viewParams` is class instance that implements `IViewParameters` interface.
 It store any variable replacement.
-See *Working with view parameter* section for more information.
+See *Working with view parameter* section in [Displaying Data in View](/working-with-views/displaying-data-in-view) for more information.
 - `response` is class instance that implements `IResponse` interface.
 Read [Working with Response](/working-with-response) for information about `IResponse`.

 `render()` method expects that you will return response instance that will be used to render HTTP response.